Dreaming of cobblestone streets, world-class cuisine, and centuries of art and history?

 - Consider housesitting as an affordable way to experience living like a local

-- Get a local SIM card if staying for more than two weeks to avoid roaming charges
+- Get a local SIM card if staying for more than two weeks to avoid roaming charges – we purchase our SIM Cards online before arrival to make life easier.

 - Check Google Maps street view before driving to accommodations to avoid ZTL zones